Murder of the Romanov family: House of Special Purpose

-To maintain a sense of normality, the Bolsheviks lied to the Romanovs on 13 July 1918 that two of their loyal servants, Klementy Nagorny (Alexei's sailor nanny) and Ivan Dmitrievich Sednev (OTMA's footman; Leonid Sednev's uncle), "had been sent out of this government" (i.e., out of the jurisdiction of Yekaterinburg and Perm province).
+To maintain a sense of normality, the Bolsheviks lied to the Romanovs on 13 July 1918 that two of their loyal servants, Klimenty Nagorny (Alexei's sailor nanny) and Ivan Dmitrievich Sednev (OTMA's footman; Leonid Sednev's uncle), "had been sent out of this government" (i.e., out of the jurisdiction of Yekaterinburg and Perm province).
 In fact, both men were already dead: after the Bolsheviks had removed them from the Ipatiev House in May, they had been shot by the Cheka with a group of other hostages on 6 July, in reprisal for the death of Ivan Malyshev, Chairman of the Ural Regional Committee of the Bolshevik Party killed by the Whites.
 On 14 July, a priest and deacon conducted a liturgy for the Romanovs.
 The following morning, four housemaids were hired to wash the floors of the Popov House and Ipatiev House; they were the last civilians to see the family alive.
 On both occasions, they were under strict instructions not to engage in conversation with the family.
 Yurovsky always kept watch during the liturgy and while the housemaids were cleaning the bedrooms with the family.

 The sixteen men of the internal guard slept in the basement, hallway, and commandant's office during shifts.
 The external guard, led by Pavel Medvedev, numbered 56 and took over the Popov House opposite.
 The guards were allowed to bring in women for sex and drinking sessions in the Popov House and basement rooms of the Ipatiev House.
 There were four machine gun emplacements: one in the bell tower of the Voznesensky Cathedral aimed toward the house; a second in the basement window of the Ipatiev House facing the street; a third monitoring the balcony overlooking the garden at the back of the house; and a fourth in the attic overlooking the intersection, directly above the tsar and tsarina's bedroom.
 Ten guard posts were located in and around the Ipatiev House, and the exterior was patrolled twice hourly day and night.
 In early May, the guards moved the piano from the dining room, where the prisoners could play it, to the commandant's office next to the Romanovs' bedrooms.
 The guards would play the piano, while singing Russian revolutionary songs and drinking and smoking.
 They also listened to the Romanovs' records on the confiscated phonograph.
 The lavatory on the landing was also used by the guards, who scribbled political slogans and crude graffiti on the walls.
 The number of Ipatiev House guards totaled 300 at the time the imperial family was killed.